memgraph/docs/mage/algorithms/overview.md

 algorithm can be used to find bridges in graphs.

 ### Community Detection

 The notion of community in a graph represents similarly to what it represents in the real world.
-In graphs, community represents a partition of a graph, ie a set of nodes.
+In graphs, community represents a partition of a graph, i.e., a set of nodes.
 There are several different ways to approach [Community detection](/algorithms/traditional-graph-analytics/community-detection.md).

 ### Cycle Detection

 In graph theory, a cycle represents a path within the graph where only starting and ending nodes are similar.
 There are many implementations of [Cycle detection](/algorithms/traditional-graph-analytics/cycle-detection-algorithm.md).